Blue Bird reduced no call, no shows by 30% with TeamSense. Learn How.

 2. Show Employees You Care—Find Out Why They’re Absent

-It’s easy to assume that every employee with attendance issues is either lazy or bored with their job.
-But there’s probably something else going on.
+It’s easy to assume that every employee with attendance issues is either lazy or completely uninterested in their job.
+But there’s probably something else going on deeper than that.
 You’ll never know unless you ask.
 And guess what?
 The underlying cause matters.

 Whether your employees are absent or tardy due to transportation issues, health issues, personal circumstances, or burnout, it’s essential to understand their barriers to success and find out why they are absent.
 Focusing on the symptoms of chronic absenteeism versus addressing the root cause can result in unnecessary turnover, additional costs, and wasted time on your part.